 For more information and access to the current version of SRD, please visit the SRD Page on the DAAC website.

-The Common Open Source Tools project, or COST, is a stack of Baseline Configuration Team (BCT) mandated packages that are built in a similar way on every HPC system in the program.
+The Computational Science Environment, or CSE, is a stack of Baseline Configuration Team (BCT) mandated packages that are built in a similar way on every HPC system in the program.
 This allows users of the HPC systems to have a common environment on every machine in the program to develop software or have their jobs run in a similar fashion, independent of which system they are logged in to.